Home

 What is the average monthly cost of living in Canada for a single person?

-The average monthly cost for a single person in Canada ranges between CAD 1,200 and CAD 2,500, depending on the city and lifestyle choices.
+The average monthly cost for a single person ranges between CAD 1,200 and CAD 2,500, depending on the city, lifestyle, and accommodation choices.

 Is healthcare free in Canada for international students?

 Healthcare coverage for international students depends on the province.
-Some provinces, like British Columbia, provide public health insurance, while others require private health plans.
+Some, like British Columbia, offer public health insurance, while others require students to have private health plans.

 How much does public transport cost in major Canadian cities?

-Monthly public transport passes typically cost between CAD 100 and CAD 150, varying by city and service.
+Monthly public transit passes generally cost between CAD 100 and CAD 150, varying by city and type of transport service.

 Are groceries cheaper than dining out in Canada?

-Yes, groceries are significantly cheaper than dining out.
-Preparing meals at home can save you CAD 200–400 per month.
+Yes, groceries are significantly cheaper.
+Cooking at home can save students around CAD 200–400 per month compared to eating out regularly.

 Which Canadian cities are the most affordable to live in?

-Cities like Edmonton, Winnipeg, and Regina are considered more affordable compared to Toronto or Vancouver.
+Cities such as Edmonton, Winnipeg, and Regina are more affordable than Toronto or Vancouver, especially regarding rent and daily expenses.

 How much does it cost to rent an apartment in Toronto?